mx-2/3d-fix/ELEX/README.md

 This fix is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Tested with ELEX v1.0.2846 (GOG) on ultra setting and 1920x1080 resolution on Windows 7 x64 with driver 358.87.

-** This fix may not work if the Evil Update (KB2670838) is installed! **